HACKeverything/moodnotes/planning.md

 - must be logged in
 - shows all likes for a user
 - /users/:id/likes

+## ????
+Relationships ??????
+Maybe?

+- has many through
+- Table columns:
+	* follower id
+	* followed id

+- button on a user's show page
+- user id would be ID of show page
+- follower id would be id of current user

 ## Header (only show header if logged in)